Elijah Frampton, Sr.

 William was a stationary engineer and surveyor by profession.
 He learned the trade of engineering on a steamboat, on the Mississippi and Missouri rivers.
 In 1852, he came from near Blandinsville, Illinois, to Greenbush, Illinois, to take charge of a sawmill and corn cracker owned by Ragon and Mather.

-In 1856, he and his brother Elijah bought the mill and put in two sets of burs for grinding wheat.
-On 1 Sept.
-1858, the mill burned down.
-At this time, it belonged to Dr. Baily Ragon, the Framptons having sold out to him in the spring of the year.
-William going to Blandinsville, Illinois, and Elijah is to Kansas.
+In 1856, he and his brother Elijah bought the mill and installed two sets of burs for grinding wheat.
+On 1 September 1858, the mill burned down.
+At this time, it belonged to Dr. Baily Ragon, the Framptons having sold it to him in the spring of the year.
+William was going to Blandinsville, Illinois, and Elijah was going to Kansas.

 William moved to DeSoto, Kansas, in 1859, where he now resides.
-He served as a private in the Seventh Kansas Infantry, in the War of the Rebellion, being mustered out in 1865.
-By his second wife, William had three children: Charles, Amenia, and an infant, which died in infancy, at Blandinsville, Illinois.
+He served as a private in the Seventh Kansas Infantry in the War of the Rebellion, being mustered out in 1865.
+By his second wife, William had three children: Charles, Amenia, and an infant, who died in infancy, at Blandinsville, Illinois.

 Elijah learned the trade of miller at Canton, Mo.
 He then secured a place in one of the Quincy mills.
 In 1852, he came to Greenbush and took charge of the corn crackers.
 In 1856, he and William bought the mill and put in a flour mill, which they ran until the spring of 1858, when he sold out and moved to Kansas, along with Elijah Hanon, his wife’s father, and Samuel M. Snapp, his brother-in-law.

-Elijah learned the trade of wagon-maker under Porter J. Jack, at Greenbush, in 1864, and he continued to work at his trade in Avon and Bushnell.
-At the latter place, he was associated with Henzie Darneille in the wagon-making business.
+Elijah learned the trade of wagon-maker under Porter J. Jack at Greenbush in 1864, and he continued to work at his trade in Avon and Bushnell.
+He was associated with Henzie Darneille in the wagon-making business in the latter place.

-Isabelle Rogers Frampton was born 26 Aug.
-1846; married John B. Compton in 1867; came to Greenbush, in 1854, and to Avon, in 1863, where she was married.
+Isabelle Rogers Frampton was born on 26 Aug.
+1846; married John B. Compton in 1867; came to Greenbush in 1854 and to Avon in 1863, where she was married.
 From Avon, they went to Bement, Illinois, where Compton secured a place with the Wabash railroad.
 He was killed by the cars in 1892.
 Mrs. Compton is now living in Chicago with her five children.

-In December 1856, went to work for Ragon and Frampton as bookkeeper and superintendent of the grist department of the mill, at twenty-five dollars a month, at Greenbush, Illinois.
-1 Sept.
-1858, the mill was burned.
-He returned to Quincy, Illinois, in the spring of 1859, and kept the books in the Star Mills until November 1860, when the mills were shut down – salary, twenty-five dollars per month.
+In December 1856, he went to work for Ragon and Frampton as bookkeeper and superintendent of the grist department of the mill, at twenty-five dollars a month, at Greenbush, Illinois.
+On 1 September 1858, the mill was burned.
+He returned to Quincy, Illinois, in the spring of 1859 and kept the books in the Star Mills until November 1860, when the mills were shut down—salary, twenty-five dollars per month.

-May 1861, returned to Greenbush; took a place as clerk and bookkeeper with F. H. Merrill & Co., at twelve dollars a month and board; went to Avon with Mr. Merrill, in the fall of 1863, and continued to clerk for him until the spring of 1865 when he had to give up the place on account of a long spell of sickness.
+In May 1861, I returned to Greenbush; I took a place as clerk and bookkeeper with F. H. Merrill & Co., at twelve dollars a month and board, went to Avon with Mr. Merrill in the fall of 1863 and continued to clerk for him until the spring of 1865 when he had to give up the place on account of a long spell of sickness.

 John Martin Frampton obituary from Pomona, California 23 March 1916

 15 April 1867, he was appointed clerk in the U.S. Internal Revenue Service by Gen. L. F. Ross, collector of the ninth district, Illinois.
-From that date until 1 July 1886, he was continuously in government service as clerk and deputy collector, at a salary from nine to eighteen hundred dollars, serving under five different collectors.
+From that date until 1 July 1886, he was continuously in government service as a clerk and deputy collector, with a salary of nine to eighteen hundred dollars, serving under five different collectors.

 John M. Frampton moved to Pittsfield, Illinois, in July 1892, where he now resides.
-To Mr. John M. Frampton and his wife were born two sons: Mendel Garbatt, born 21 Nov.
+Mr. John M. Frampton and his wife were born two sons: Mendel Garbatt, born 21 Nov.
 1874; married to Miss Marian D Kirby, at Jacksonville, Ill., 10 Sept.
 1903; John Ross, born 10 July 1879.
-Mendal graduated from Illinois College, Jacksonville, in 1898, with the degree of A.B.; and as a post-graduate, in 1899, with the degree of A.M.; and as a post-graduate at Harvard University, with the degree of A.M., in 1900.
-He is now a teacher of English at Pomona College, Claremont, California.
+Mendal graduated from Illinois College, Jacksonville, in 1898, with the degree of A.B.; as a post-graduate, in 1899, with the degree of A.M.; and as a post-graduate at Harvard University, with A.M., in 1900.
+He is now an English teacher at Pomona College, Claremont, California.

-John Ross graduated from Oberlin, Ohio, in 1901, as A.B.; and graduated from Oberlin Conservatory of Music, in 1904.
-He is now a teacher at Iowa College-Conservatory of Music, at Grinnell, Iowa.
+John Ross graduated from Oberlin, Ohio, in 1901 with an A.B. and from Oberlin Conservatory of Music in 1904.
+He is now a teacher at Iowa College-Conservatory of Music in Grinnell, Iowa.

 0 Comments